okyeron/neotrellis-monome/enclosure/README.md

 As a replacement for the slightly janky free-wiring, I designed a flexible PCB carrier for the Teensy and the USB breakout.

 This gets everything Super Flat and Awesome.

+As noted above - also put a piece of electrical/kapton tape on the neotrellis board under where the teensy sits.

 ![<flexi-pcb>](<flexi-pcb4-1080.jpg>)
 ![<flexi-pcb>](<flexi-pcb-1080.jpg>)